If you like Percy Jackson, you will also like these other chapter books that are funny, engaging hero journey adventures.

 Magnus is a smart and snarky kid who is thrust into a crazy situation — the Norse world of which he’s apart since (surprise!) his dad is Frey.
 When Magnus dies at the beginning of the story, he’s taken to Valhalla, one of the Norse Mythology afterlife locations.
 Don’t worry–he won’t stay there long.
 He decides that despite the risks, he must find his dad’s missing sword somewhere in the Nine Worlds.

-Moving on from Riordan books, you’ll want more hero’s journey with mythology and adventure.
-See what you think about these…
+Moving on from the Rick Riordan books, you’ll want more books with hero’s journeys, mythology, and adventure.
+See what you think about these books like Percy Jackson with those important elements…

 What a fantastic book by the uber-talented Neil Gaiman!
 A boy named Odd is given the mission is to save Asgard from the invading Frost Giants.
 Ultimately, it’s a compelling story that will be a fascinating introduction to Norse mythology.
 This book is a great choice for readers who like the Percy Jackson books.